OUR COMMITMENT TO RESPONSIBLY PRODUCED PRODUCTS

 The Voluntary Principles on Security and Human Rights (VPSH) is considered the standard for best practice in managing security for extractive industry operations.
 Our commitment and progress on the VPSHR is discussed in our VPSHR Report and included in MAC’s annual Towards Sustainable Mining Progress Report.

-Eldorado has committed to implement the VPSHR in its Human Rights Policy.
-SIMS also supports Eldorado’s alignment with the VPSHR.
+We have committed to implement the VPSHR in our Human Rights Policy.
+SIMS also supports our alignment with the VPSHR.

 World Gold Council